 Here’s how some companies sell the term biodegradable to consumers… “Buying a product that’s biodegradable reduces the amount of trash in the landfill because one, you can compost said product in your own backyard and two even if you don’t, you can feel good about tossing it in the landfill since it will simply melt (biodegrade) away in just days/months.”

-AND all the above actually sounds pretty warm and fuzzy if you want to live greener.
-So you pay extra for the biodegradable diapers and plates and so on but in reality, biodegradable is much more tricky then most people think.
+All of the above sound pretty warm and fuzzy if you want to live greener.
+So you pay extra for the biodegradable diapers and plates, but in reality, biodegradable is more tricky than most people think.

 What biodegradable really means…

 First of all biodegradable is not the same as compostable.
-Of course most organic home gardeners know that there are products that easily degrade or compost in a basic compost pile like leftover veggies, newspaper, leaves, egg shells and so on.
-Basically organic matter that easily breaks down.
+Organic home gardeners know that there are products that easily degrade or compost in a compost pile such as leftover veggies, newspaper, leaves, and egg shells.
+Compost-friendly items is basically organic matter that easily breaks down.

 A product that is truly biodegradable is simply a product that is capable of decomposing at some point BUT needs help from biological agents such as bacteria to do so.
 If a product is biodegradable and it’s not exposed to said helpful agents it may not decompose.

 Even the Biodegradable Products Institute notes that NOTHING biodegrades in a landfill because nothing is supposed to.
 Furthermore the Biodegradable Products Institute notes that “Uncontrolled biodegradation in a landfill can cause ground water pollution, methane gas emissions and unstable sub-soil conditions.”
 So, if you’re tossing that biodegradable plate you may be causing a lot of harm without meaning to.

 Why biodegradable products won’t break down in a landfill…